jinglundong/DataHero-File-Upload-/README.md

     Jinglun Dong

 ## Version
++    v0.2.1 Fixed a bug related to regular expression.
+Fixed a bug when input file is less than 5 words.
 +    v0.2.0 Implemented the five most frequent words function.
 Rewrite the line and word count using Node.js.
 +    v0.1.1 If there is no file information update, there is no content reload on browse view.
 +    v0.1.0 Added "delete button" back to browse view.
 Deactivate the ajax call when load index view first time.